seonWKim/blog_os/README.md

             - Determines the location of the kernel image on the disk and load it into memory
             - Switches the CPU from the 16-bit real mode to the 32-bit protected mode, and then to the 64-bit long mode(64-bit registers and the complete main memory are available)
     - Real mode
         - operating on a 16-bit environment, allowing access to only 1MB of memory
         - no memory protection or multitasking; all programs can access any part of the memory
     - Protected mode
         - allows access to more than 1MB of memory
         - supports memory protection, paging and hardware-level multitasking
         - each program runs in its own protected memory space, preventing them from interfering with each other
     - Long mode
         - allows access to a 64-bit address space, enabling the use of more than 4GB of RAM
         - includes all the features of protected mode but extends them to a 64 bit
     - Multiboot standard
         - No more custom bootloaders -> open standard
         - defines an interface between the bootloader and the OS
         - Any MULTIBOOT-COMPLIANT bootloaders can load MULTIBOOT-COMPATIBLE OS

+- Rust release channels
+    - Nightly: experimental new features
+        - each night, a new nightly version of Rust is produced
+    - Beta: experimental new features
+        - every six weeks, `beta` branch of the Rust repository branches off from the `master` branch used by nightly
+        - `beta` branch branches off from the nightly branch
+    - Stable: mostly used
+        - six weeks after the first `beta` was created, it's time for a stable release. `stable` branch is produced from the `beta` branch
+    - Unstable features
+        - rust uses a technique called `feature flags` to determine what features are enabled in a given release
+        - if you wish to use work-in-progress feature, you can, but you have to use a nightly release of Rust and annotate your source code with the appropriate flag to opt in
+    - By default, you will have stable Rust installed
+      - you can override the rust settings by using `rustup override set nightly` ->
+      - check which version of rust is being used by `rustup -V`
+    - By the way, what is `rustup`?
+      - toolchain installer for the Rust language
+      - features
+        - installing rust: install the latest stable, beta or nightly versions of rust
+        - toolchain management: switch between different versions of rust toolchains
+        - component management: install additional components like `rustfmt`, `clippy` and more
+        - cross-compilation: add and manage target platforms for cross-compiling